hakeem-amsagguine/linux/Documentation/driver-api/vme.rst

 provided during resource allocation.

-Master windows
+Master linux
 --------------

-Master windows provide access from the local processor[s] out onto the VME bus.
+Master linux provide access from the local processor[s] out onto the VME bus.
-The number of windows available and the available access modes is dependent on the underlying chipset.
+The number of linux available and the available access modes is dependent on the underlying chipset.
 A window must be configured before it can be used.